PHOENIXCONTACT/MORYX-Framework/docs/tutorials/ServerModule/Facades.md

 ---
 # Facades

-Facades are the Runtime ways of interaction between server modules.
-This tutorial shall cover the both ends of this concept - exporting a facade and importing a facade.
-This tutorial does require basic knowledge of server modules.
-The first steps do not represent good code style and should not be used as a reference for facade design.
+Facades are the runtime-way of interaction between server modules.
+This tutorial covers both ends of this concept - exporting a facade and importing a facade.
+To continue you should habe basic knowledge of server modules.
+The first steps of the subsequent example do not represent good code style and should not be used as a reference for facade design.
 Please complete the tutorial to get the right understanding of how facades work and how they are supposed to be used.
-As a starting base we need two server modules.
+We start by creating two server modules.
 Make sure to clear the facade entries on the first tab.
-Name one module Facades.Dependency and the othter Facades.Dependent.
+Name one module `Facades.Dependency` and the othter `Facades.Dependent`.
 Your solutions should now look like this:

 ![Facade guide projects](images/FacadeGuideProjects.png)